-Near the temple entrance, worshippers rub a polished stone carving for good fortune.
-The halls at the temple, centre of operations for the Taoist Quanzhen School and abode of the China Taoist Association, are dedicated to a host of Taoist officials and marshals.
 The Hall of the Jade Emperor celebrates this most famous of Taoist deities, while Taoist housewives cluster earnestly at the Hall to the God of Wealth to divine their financial future.
-Depictions of the Taoist Hell festoon the walls of the Shrine Hall for the Saviour Worthy.
+Depictions of Taoist Hell adorn the walls of the Shrine Hall for the Saviour Worthy.
+The Shrine of the Eight Immortals (Ba Xian) has statues representing all types of people (poor, rich, handsome, ugly, old, young, male and female) – it's fun trying to work out who's who!